 All courses are available online, and new courses are added often.

-This program is designed for sales managers who work in business-to-consumer or business-to-business companies.
-The course topics include:
+Harvard Extension School’s Strategic Sales Management course is designed for sales managers who work in business-to-consumer or business-to-business companies.
+It includes these course topics:

 Eric Rittmeyer, a former U.S. Marine, developed a type of sales training he calls “psychological performance training.”
 Rittmeyer’s sales program, Mental Toughness Boot Camp, uses psychological performance training to help sales teams improve bottom-line company profits.
 This course is delivered in person (a three-hour session) and via Zoom (a two-hour session).